Cryptomatte

 Getting Started with Cryptomatte

-Cryptomatte technology is embedded in Octane Render Engine, therefore it is unnecessary to install or download any additional Cryptomatte plugin for Cinema 4 or Octane.
-However, it may be necessary to download and install Cryptomatte for particular compositing applications, such as Adobe After Effects and Adobe Photoshop.
+Cryptomatte technology is embedded in Octane Render Engine, therefore it is unnecessary to install or download any additional Cryptomatte plugin for Cinema 4D or Octane.
+Adobe After Effects, DaVinci Fusion and Nuke, by The Foundry.
+However, it may be necessary to download and install Cryptomatte for applications that don't support Cryptomatte natively, such as Adobe Photoshop.
 More information on Cryptomatte can be found here.

 How Cryptomattes Work

 Cryptomattes use an ID-coverage paring technique, where one channel represents an area of the image for a given channel, and the other channel represents the coverage of that channel in the image.
 The ID channel is one object per pixel.
 The coverage channel determines how much of the pixel is contributed to by the assigned object.
 These ID-coverage pairs are then ranked to add support for multiple objects per pixel (the ranking determines layer priority of object 1 to object n, front to back).
 That is why the Cryptomatte Channels are always in pairs of two.
-Keep in mind that Cryptomattes are typically 32 bits per pixel, which adds to resource consumption.
-That said, this is more of an issue for compositing software than it is for Octane.

-When loading EXR files that contain cryptomattes into compositing software with a cryptomatte decoder, it is merely a matter of choosing the different matte ID channels needed to compose elements.
+When loading EXR files that contain cryptomattes into compositing software with a cryptomatte decoder, it is a matter of choosing the different matte ID channels needed to compose elements.
 As there can be many to choose from, compositors have many options available for shot assembly.

 Cryptomatte Requirements

-Any objects intended to be used with Cryptomattes should have an Octane Object tag associated with it or its parent object (for more on the Octane Object tag, see here).
-Cryptomattes require that rendered images be saved in the Open EXR(Octane) file format No other format will render cryptomatte information correctly.
 Cryptomatte information is stored as extra layers of pixels in the rendered EXR file.
 These channels will need to be extracted from the EXR file for use in the compositing application.
 The Cryptomatte Bins attribute, shown in the previous illustration, determines how many ID channels per pixel are allocated.
 Octane defaults to 6, but should you see issues with the particular Cryptomattes, try increasing the value (must be divisible by two), as this equates to numbered EXR layers denoted with two values (00, 01 and 02, in the case of the default value of 6).

-Accessing Cryptomatte
+ENABLING Cryptomatte

-cryptomatte aov settings
+cryptomatte aov settings |

-cryptomatte parameters
+cryptomatte parameters |

 Valid Cryptomatte ID Channels